 Some sections are closed on occasion for fire management or maintenance purposes.
 For your safety, follow signage or Council officer directions.

 The Spotted Gum Trail can be accessed via Brisbane Botanic Gardens Mt Coot-tha.
 The gates from the Australian Plant Communities garden into the Mt Coot-tha Reserve (where the trail is located) are open from 8am-4pm daily.
 View the botanic gardens visitor wayfinding guide.

-- Dogs are not permitted in the Brisbane Botanic Gardens Mt Coot-tha (except for guide and assistance dogs).
+- Dogs are not permitted in Brisbane Botanic Gardens Mt Coot-tha (except for guide and assistance dogs).

 - Gates close to vehicles within the gardens on weekends, public holidays and from 4pm weekdays.

 Visitors to the reserve have access to picnic facilities, barbecues and toilets throughout the forest.
 From the Mt Coot-tha Lookout at Sir Samuel Griffith Drive, you can enjoy views of the city, Moreton Bay, Stradbroke Island and southern ranges.
 The lookout has a restaurant, cafe and gift shop.

 Mt Coot-tha Reserve has nine picnic areas.
 Access is restricted at J. C. Slaughter Falls and the Simpson Falls picnic areas each night from 7pm to 6am.